smithjjoseph/EEG-robotic-hand/weekly_updates.md

 - Should I be setting up weekly meetings with Jihong?
   - Is there guidance for the contents of these meetings?
 - I realise the LIVE lab is usually locked - who should I ask if I want to access the lab?
-- Are there rules pertaining to linking a Git repository to Github
+- Are there rules pertaining to linking a Git repository to GitHub
   - Is this allowed at all
   - If allowed, does it for example have to be set to private or can it be public?